robertdb/truestar/README.md

 ## NOTES:

 I try to have a solid architecture, that the code can improve in the future, without having to break things. styled-component applied very well for this exercise creating a theme, but I understood that we could not use tools for css.
-I use material-ui for icons that if.
+I used material-ui for icons.

 In the code I was marking things that can be improved and new features that should be done.